bartoszzuk/emp-ssl/README.md

 ## Results

 Results for default setups in pretraining (evaluated with a weighted KNN) and linear evaluation.
-Checkout `checkpoints` directory for saved weights from both the pretrained `resnet18` as well as the `linear` evaluator.

 | Stage                      | Dataset | Top1 Accuracy | Top5 Accuracy |
 |----------------------------|---------|---------------|---------------|